 When the access token issued through a Client Credentials Grant expires, you must get a new access token by executing a client credentials grant again.

-Due to the immediate nature of single immediate payments, an access token is unlikely to expire before it is used for creating the payment-submission.
+Due to the immediate nature of single immediate payments, the access token is unlikely to expire before it is used for creating the payment-submission.
 Consequently, issuing a refresh token along with the access token is not useful in this situation.
-However, to simplify their implementation, the bank may issue a refresh token along with an access token at the end of the authorization code grant.
-When an access token obtained through an authorization code grant expires, you may attempt to get a new access and refresh token as defined in Section 6 of the OAuth 2.0 specification.
-If you fail to get an access token using a refresh token, you would have to get the bank client to initiate a fresh authorization code grant.
+However, to simplify the implementation, the bank may issue a refresh token along with an access token at the end of the authorization code grant.
+When the access token obtained through the authorization code grant expires, you may attempt to get a new access and refresh token as defined in Section 6 of the OAuth 2.0 specification.
+If you fail to get the access token using the refresh token, you would have to get the bank client to initiate new authorization code grant.